dat1010/API/README.md

 # API
-This is my ADK coding exercise to convert the login and feed controllers to .NET spesifically the verification_controller and the feed_controller from tradehounds_api. **One assumption I'm making is that it's OK to use a new database.**
+This is my ADK coding exercise to convert the login and feed controllers to .NET specifically the verification_controller and the feed_controller from tradehounds_api. **One assumption I'm making is that it's OK to use a new database.**

 **My Time estimate for this is 3-4 hours**